zuestmedia/zmtheme-app/readme.txt

 This is the core of ZM-Theme-Framework to build completly modular PHP OOP WordPress Themes which can be edited with ZM Plugin Template Editor and Customizer.

 == Changelog ==

+= 1.0.15 =
+* Fix: small fixes on AJAX Posts Loading Script and fallback nav only shown in archives
+* Remove: pagination module for archives is now optionally available but not by default activated (replaced by ajax posts loading)

 = 1.0.14 =
 * New: AJAX Posts Loading in default WP Query and Custom Queries in section and module